Top 10 tips for saving money this winter

 1. Check what help is available to you

-If you are affected by cancer, you may be entitled to various benefits to help with everyday living costs.
+If you are affected by cancer, you may be eligible for various benefits to help with everyday living costs.

-Our benefits and financial support information has more about different benefits and how to claim them.
-You can check what benefits you might be entitled to by using our online Benefits Calculator.
+Our benefits and financial support information outlines different benefits and how to claim them.
+Use our online Benefits Calculator to check what you might be entitled to.

-Some additional benefits are available to help over winter.
+Some additional benefits are available to help during the winter months.
 These include:

 3. Heat your home efficiently